 The Bloodfin tetra prefers slightly acidic water, with a pH of around 5 - 7.
 Bloodfin tetras are very peaceful fish, and they get along with other types of fish in the same tank (make sure that you introduce them slowly).

-They can be kept in tanks for about 5 - 10 gallons, depending on how many you want.
+Depending on how many you want, they can be kept in tanks for about 5 – 10 gallons.

 3. Blue Tetra